-At this time, the maintenance, measurement, and calibration of medical equipment in hospitals is carried out by the electromedical technician unit, under the coordination of the Head of the Hospital Facility Maintenance Installation.
+At this time, the maintenance, measurement, and calibration of medical equipment in hospitals is carried out by electro-medical technician unit, under the coordination of the Head of the Hospital Facility Maintenance Installation.
 Ideally, the person in charge of these activities is someone with a profession as a clinical engineer, not a medical professional.
 With this condition, Indonesia will still need a large number of clinical engineers, who will serve the community in around 2300 hospitals and clinics throughout Indonesia.

 Biomedical Engineering is a multidisciplinary field as a synergy between the fields of biology and medicine with various basic sciences and engineering.
 Biomedical Engineering expertise is generally related to problem solving skills and finding the right solution.
 In health service activities, Biomedical Engineering expertise is often needed to assist in selecting, performing performance tests, and compiling maintenance procedures for various medical equipment.
-This expertise is also related to innovation and development of devices in industry and research and exploration of various concepts that can be utilized in the biomedical field.
+This expertise is also related to innovation and device development in industry and research and exploration of various concepts that can be utilized in the biomedical field.

 Thus, it is hoped that these competencies will be formed into skills in addition to developing Biomedical Engineering applications, as well as building thinking and innovation capabilities to generate new opportunities in the development and utilization of Biomedical Engineering.

-Biomedical Engineering is a multi/trans-disciplinary engineering engineering approach that aims to bridge the traditional disciplines of engineering, biology, and medicine.
+Biomedical Engineering is a multi/trans-disciplinary engineering approach that aims to bridge the traditional disciplines of engineering, biology, and medicine.

-The Biomedical Engineering Program at STEI ITB is made up of faculty members who are respected in their research and education fields.
+The Biomedical Engineering Program at STEI ITB is made up of faculty members who are well-respected in their research and education fields.
 They are involved in research activities spanning various fields such as electronics and instrumentation, signal processing, computer networks, intelligent systems and robotics, machine vision, and biomedical systems modeling.
 The multi/trans-disciplinary nature of the program is demonstrated through the active participation of various faculties and schools at ITB; including the School of Life Sciences and Technology, the School of Pharmacy, the Faculty of Mathematics and Natural Sciences, and the Faculty of Industrial Technology.